 Watch the tape, kiddos, and remember that blocks are cool for highlights, but the best way to prevent points is just by standing in front of your man and the hoop and making him take a tough, contested shot.

-Topics: Lock Down
+Tags: Lock Down